mouseless/governance/roles.md

 - **Owner**: Makes the final decisions and handles responsibilities not covered by current roles
+  - Owner people should be set as owner in GitHub organization
 - **Member**: People with legal binding so that they get paid for what they do
+  - Member people are added to GitHub organization
 - **Contributor**: People with no legal binding but known personally within our network who voluntarily contribute to public repositories
 - **Follower**: This is the base role to for the rest of the people in our